Bartlesville Radio » News » Ochelata Fire, Others Take on Fire at Wax Factory

 Washington County Fire Department (WCFD) Chief Kary Cox said they were prepared to help if water was needed.
 Cox says it is customary for rural fire departments to notify neighboring agencies if there are water problems so they can provide mural aid if a fire emergency were to occur while the resource is out.
 He says they were ready to go for such a situation.

-Ramona Fire, Bartlesville Fire, Owens Fire and Oglesby Fire assisted OFD and WCFD extinguish the flames.
+Ramona Fire, Bartlesville Fire, Owens Fire and Oglesby Fire assisted OFD and WCFD in extinguishing the flames.
 Fire trucks were traveling up and down 2900 Road going to hydrants to fill trucks with water.

 We will have more information when it becomes available.